TiroTypeworks/TiroTools/README.md

 Limitations
 -----------

-* Not all VOLT features are supported, the script will assert if it it encounters something it does not understand.
+* Not all VOLT features are supported, the script will error if it it encounters something it does not understand.
 Please report an issue if this happens.
 * Feature files syntax for mark positioning is awkward and does not allow